ocaml-multicore/reagents/README.md

   channel reactions Reagents are able to commit.
 See [pair_not_parallel.ml](tests/pair_not_parallel.ml) for more details.

-### Catalysts
+### Catalyst

-Catalysts are passively invoked reagents.
-They do not react on their own, instead they remain ready to react with others as many times as needed, until cancelled.
-They let us link multiple data structures to form a graph of computations.
+Catalyst is a passively invoked reagent.
+It does not react on its own, instead it remains ready to react with others as many times as needed, until cancelled.
+Catalysts let us link multiple data structures to form a graph of computations.
 See [catalyst_test.ml](tests/catalyst_test.ml) for examples of linking channels.

 ### More